-"Shooter is down" after reported shooting at Houston's Lakewood church, sheriff says
+"Shooter is down" after reported shooting at Houston's Lakewood Church, sheriff says

 A earlier post from Lakewood Church on X said there was "an active situation involving shots fired" at the church.

-HPD said the family reunification location is at the LIFE TIME Fitness at 1 Healthy Way in the Greenway Plaza area.
+The Houston Police Department said a family reunification area has been established in the Greenway Plaza area.

 Lakewood Church, founded by Joel and Delores Osteen, is among the largest congregations in the country, averaging about 45,000 attendees per week, according to its website.